-About FC-Cubic The Second Phase of FC-Cubic enters a new era
+About FC-Cubic The Second Phase of FC-Cubic’s Further Advancement

 FC-Cubic Technical Research AssociationYoshihiko Hamamura, Chairman